JJ/granada-off/text/roundabouts.md

 before taking the road.
 You say helicopter, I say hobo dwelling: someone started to live there and had to be ousted by the police.
 Hey, you can not beat the views.

 >Actually, that is fake.
 Not the helicopter.
 The squatter.

 We love helicopter roundabouts in Granada, actually.
 There is another [with a fake helicopter in Ogíjares](http://www.granadahoy.com/article/granada/2019928/vueltas/con/las/rotondas.html), close to Alhendín.
 And sculptures.

 Remember next time you see *something* in the middle of a roundabout in the suburbs of Granada.
-Do not ask What the heck is *that*?.
+Do not ask What the heck is *that*?
 The answer is always *Art*.